Rimli

-Rimli was an Indian Bengali Language Drama television series which was broadcast on Bengali General Entertainment Channel Zee Bangla and was also available on the digital platform ZEE5 even before TV telecast.
+Rimli is an Indian Bengali Language Drama television series which was broadcast on Bengali General Entertainment Channel Zee Bangla and was also available on the digital platform ZEE5 even before TV telecast.
 It starred Idhika Paul and John Bhattacharya in the lead roles.
 It was premiered on 15 February 2021.
 The series was produced by Acropoliis Entertainment.
 It was about a farming girl Rimli.
 The show went off air on 26 September 2021, due to low television ratings.

 Synopsis

 The courageous village belle, Rimli, who isn't afraid of raising her voice in case of any wrong.
 Rimli belongs to a family of farmers.
 She works hard to earn the living.
 She is honest and hardworking.
 When some influential people try to deprive the poor villagers, she protests.
 Consequently, she marries Uday but at first is rejected by him and his family members.
 Soon as time passes Rimli wins the heart of her husband and her in-laws but still was hated by some family members.
 Rimli afterwards expose Pratik who try to abuse her.
 She also saves her sister-in-law twice from goons and wins her heart and her mother-in-law.
 Her mother-in-law gives an important responsibility to Rimli.
 But later on, she disabled her mind and started to dislike Rimli.
 When there was again, Uday and Srija's marriage, Lopa started to realise that what she did was wrong.
 In the meantime, Morol misteaches Madhai.
 When Madhai reached their house, he shot Uday with a gun.
 Uday went to the hospital and Tanisha thought that Rimli is responsible about shooting Uday.
 When Kolmilata got the news, Morol was blackmailing her.
 Later on, Kolmilata killed Morol.
 Later on, Rimli took a great care of Uday.
 Then, Rimli solved the mystery of the letter.
 Then, it was revealed that Rupjit was the imposter.
 Then, Tanisha realised her mistakes and gave the full house responsibility to Rimli.